SIXTH GRADE

 List of 1 items.

-The Grade 6 Advanced Math sequence of learning supports a scope and sequence that prepares students for high school level Algebra I in eighth grade.
+Grade 6 Math is an advanced sequence of learning that supports a scope and sequence that prepares students for high school level Algebra I in eighth grade.
 Students are immersed in a learning environment that encourages students to meet mathematical challenges head on and where errors are viewed as learning opportunities.
-Through small group, whole group, and differentiated instruction, students apply mathematical concepts to a variety of real-world experiences.
-Students also learn mathematics through games and engaging real life activities.
+Through small and whole-group differentiated instruction, students apply mathematical concepts to a variety of real-world experiences.
+Students also learn mathematics through games and engaging real-life activities.
 We use Big Ideas math materials to guide students as they explore, learn, and apply skills while honing the mathematical practices/habits of mind.
-With a focus on numerical expressions and factors, students continue to develop understanding of fractions, decimals, percent, and the concept of ratios.
+In Grade 6 Math, with a focus on numerical expressions and factors, students continue to develop understanding of fractions, decimals, percent, and the concept of ratios.
 Students also develop algebraic thinking skills and concepts and delve into concepts relating to data, statistics, and geometry.

 Approaches to Teaching and Learning in Math